sallu-786/Multimodal_RAG/README.md

         pip install -r requirements.txt

 - Go to .env file and set your AZURE_OPENAI_ENDPOINT and AZURE_OPENAI_API_KEY.
 Then enter the model name and API version.
 If you want to use some other model visit https://python.langchain.com/v0.2/docs/integrations/llms/
-- Go to utils/generate_embeddings.py and enter the embedding model name as deployed.
-If you want to use Open Source embedding model use the code that has been commented inside the file
+- Go to utils/generate_embeddings.py and enter the embedding model details as needed.
 - For image Generation Dall-E-3 is deployed via Azure OpenAI.
 Please make changes according to your requirement in utils/generate_image.py